Can I get EI if I quit my job?

 There are many different situations that might give you just cause for leaving your job.
 Some examples are:

-- you experienced sexual or other harassment
+- you experienced sexual or other

-- you experienced discrimination
+- you experienced

 - your working conditions were unsafe